-This unit introduces students to the notion that varieties of reasons motivate the need to speak English.
-The contexts can be informal or formal, and these have various purposes and conventions of speech (appropriate registers).
-However, the features of, focus, relevance, and cohesion have to be embedded into any oral texts regardless of contextual influence.
+This unit introduces students to the notion that a variety of reasons drive the need to speak English.
+The situations can be informal or formal, however; there needs to be focus, relevance, and cohesion contained in any oral text regardless of contextual influence.